-Pimsluer Approach seems to be a major but independent reseller for Simon and Schuster’s Pimsleur brand of language learning products.
-In the recent past, Pimsleur Approach used to advertise on their home page — and all over the web — that you could, “Learn A Language in Ten Days”.
-This was basically a lie.
-Fortunately they are no longer advertising this way on their home page.
+Pimsleur Approach seems to be a major but independent reseller for Simon and Schuster’s Pimsleur brand of language learning products.
+In the recent past, Pimsleur Approach used to advertise on their homepage — and all over the Web — that you could “Learn a Language in Ten Days.”
+This was not telling the truth.
+Fortunately they are no longer advertising this way on their homepage.

-Unfortunately they still are running similar ads on the web.
-Now they say on their home page (and in some of their ads) “Start Speaking a New Language in Ten Days”.
-This is ethical progress on their part and is strictly speaking “honest”.
+Unfortunately, they still are running those ads on the Web.
+Now they say on their homepage (and in some of their ads), “Start Speaking a New Language in Ten Days.”
+This is ethical progress on their part and is, strictly speaking, honest.
 Yes, you should and will start speaking a new language in ten days.
-In fact you will start on the first day.
-You won’t be very far by ten days, but you will know something and that’s better than nothing.
+In fact, you will start in one day.
+You won’t be very far by ten days, but you will know something, and that’s better than nothing.

-I am encouraging Pimsleur Approach to either drop all their ads that say you can learn a language in ten days, or develop a product that really delivers.
-If they ever do that I will buy it!
+I am encouraging Pimsleur Approach to either drop all their ads that say you can learn a language in ten days or develop a product that really delivers on the claim.
+If they ever succeed, I will buy it!

-The Pimsleur language learning programs were developed back in the 1970s when the best available foreign-language learning technology was a cassette tape player.
-Ever since then, Pimsleur has mostly been copying the cassette tape courses onto CDs and then more recently into digital .MP3 downloads.
+The Pimsleur language learning programs were developed back in the 1970s, when the best available language learning technology was a cassette tape player.
+Ever since then, Pimsleur has mostly been copying the cassette tape courses onto CDs and then, more recently, into digital .MP3 downloads.
 They recently added a software version for both PCs and Macs.

 The downloadable MP3 files are exactly the same thing you would get if you bought the CDs, and it definitely can be preferable to purchase and download a language learning product if you are traveling in some remote part of South America and can’t order the CDs by mail.

 The MP3s won’t speed up your learning at all, but they might make it more convenient.
 The software includes all the audio lessons plus flashcards.